Quranium Launches Qsafe Wallet With Core Layer (L1) Testnet: The Uncrackable Solution For Blockchain Security

-(MENAFN- ACN NewsWire) Quranium Launches QSafe Wallet with Core Layer (L1) Testnet: The Uncrackable Solution for Blockchain Security

-DUBAI, Nov 16, 2024 - (ACN Newswire) - Quranium, the Layer 1 DLT and DeQUIP (Decentralized Quantum-Uncrackable Infrastructure Protocol) setting a new standard for secure, scalable, and accessible blockchain technology, has today launched its Core Layer (L1) Testnet, along with QSafe, a quantum-secure crypto wallet purpose-built for an era of unprecedented security demands.
+DUBAI, United Arab Emirates, Nov.
+16, 2024 (GLOBE NEWSWIRE) -- Quranium, the Layer 1 DLT and DeQUIP (Decentralized Quantum-Uncrackable Infrastructure Protocol) setting a new standard for secure, scalable, and accessible blockchain technology, has today launched its Core Layer (L1) Testnet, along with QSafe, a quantum-secure crypto wallet purpose-built for an era of unprecedented security demands.

 As decentralized finance and blockchain adoption expand, so do the risks associated with conventional wallets, which rely on cryptographic methods that are vulnerable super-computational power.
 The security risks are not merely a concern for the future-today's data and assets could already be exposed to data harvesting attacks, where adversaries collect encrypted data now to decrypt later with advanced quantum resources.